 Minor kitchen renovations don’t have to include tearing down walls or restructuring the floor plan — think more along the lines of updating and refreshing.
 With a modest investment, you can change or add a backsplash and replace flooring and countertops.
 Experts say that some of the most impactful changes for your kitchen are upgrades that show the investment was well spent.

 Ceramic tile is a great choice for high-traffic areas such as the kitchen.
-It is durable; comes in a vast selection of colors, shapes, and sizes to fit every budget; and has looks — such as metallic, wood, and stone— to fit any design scheme.
-Ceramic tile has one of the longest lifespans and lowest life cycle costs and has many advantages over other flooring types, such as wood or vinyl:
+It is durable; comes in a vast selection of colors, shapes, and sizes to fit every budget; and has looks — such as metallic, wood, and stone — to fit any design scheme.

 - Flame resistance